biyachuev/yt-transcriber/README.md

   - Works with both local Whisper and OpenAI API
   - Optimal speaker detection using VAD integration
   - Enable with `--speakers` flag
+  - ⚠️ Note: May over-segment speakers (one person → multiple labels); manual review recommended for critical use
 - ✅ **Enhanced logging with colored output**
   - Color-coded log levels for better visibility
   - WARNING messages in orange for important notices